 Penalty: a level 2 fine.

 [Regulation 74 amended in Gazette 16 Mar 2012 p.
-1222.]
+1222; 2 Dec 2013 p.
+5534.]

-75. Emergency plan, requirements for
+75. Emergency plan required for some sites

 (1) In this regulation —

-code means the document titled Dangerous Goods Sites — Emergency Planning code ISBN 978-1-921163-09-7 published by the Department.
+emergency plan, for a dangerous goods site, means a document that contains —

+(a) a plan of the actions to be taken and the procedures to be followed; and

+(b) the information needed by people,

+if a dangerous situation occurs on the site.

-(2) This regulation applies in relation to the operator of a dangerous goods site if dangerous goods are stored or handled at the site in quantities that exceed the relevant quantities specified in the column headed “Manifest Quantity” in Schedule 1.
+(2) This regulation applies to a dangerous goods site if dangerous goods are stored or handled on the site in quantities that exceed the manifest quantity in relation to those goods.

-(3) The operator must ensure that a written emergency plan for dealing with any dangerous situation associated with the storage and handling of dangerous goods at that site is prepared in accordance with the code.
+(3) The operator of the site must ensure there is an emergency plan for the site.

+(4) The operator of the site may at any time revise the emergency plan for the site.

+(5) The operator of the site must review the emergency plan for the site and, if necessary, revise it —

+(a) whenever there is a significant change in the risk in relation to dangerous goods on the site to people, property or the environment; and

+(b) whenever there is a significant change to the layout of or to any structure on the site; and

+(c) as soon as practicable after a dangerous situation occurs on the site; and

+(d) in any event, at intervals of not more than 3 years from the day on which the plan was first prepared or last reviewed.

 Penalty: a level 2 fine.

-(4) The operator must ensure that any part of the emergency plan specified in the code is provided to the occupier of an adjacent place, if the person or property at the adjacent place might be exposed to risk as a result of a dangerous situation.

-Penalty: a level 2 fine.

-(5) The operator must review and, if necessary prepare a revised version of, the emergency plan —
+(6) The operator of the site must have a copy of the current emergency plan for the site on the site.

-(a) if there is a change in circumstances at the site resulting in a significant change in the risk to people, property and the environment from the dangerous goods at the site; and

-(b) in any event, at intervals of not more than 3 years from the day on which the plan was developed or last revised.

-Penalty: a level 2 fine.
+Penalty: a level 1 fine.

-(6) The operator must —

-(a) have a copy of the emergency plan available at the dangerous good site; and

-(b) make that copy available to a DGO, the Chief Officer or the FES Commissioner on request.
+(7) The operator of the site, on request, must give a copy of the current emergency plan for the site to the Chief Officer, a DGO or the FES Commissioner.

 Penalty: a level 3 fine.

-(7) The DGO, the Chief Officer or the FES Commissioner may, by notice in writing, instruct the operator to make any amendments to the emergency plan that are specified in the notice and the operator must comply with those instructions.
+(8) The Chief Officer, a DGO or the FES Commissioner, by a written notice, may direct the operator of the site to make such amendments to the current emergency plan for the site as are specified in the notice before a date specified in the notice.

+(9) An operator given a notice under subregulation (8) must obey it.

 Penalty: a level 3 fine.